xamxi/xamxi.github.io/README.md

 Welcome to this magical trash can, filled with secrets, chaos, and outside-the-box highlights.
 Dive in to find out that nothing makes sense — only **RX** does.

 At least, we are here in this moment, on this long-lasting journey, in this eternal life.
-Treat it kindly, feed it cookies, and occasionally whisper to it at night.

 **GGWP**, brothers.